codemyguitar/acquire/README.md

 4. Once authorized, the user information will be displayed.
 5. To start managing customers, click the user's name on the upper right corner of the page.
 A dropdown should appear where the Customer item can be selected.
 6. This is the page where one can manage his/her customers.
+7. To view the API docs, visit ``` localhost/docs ```
-7. All users only have access to their own customers.
+8. All users only have access to their own customers.
 Other users are restricted.

 <p align="center">
 <a href="https://github.com/laravel/framework/actions"><img src="https://github.com/laravel/framework/workflows/tests/badge.svg" alt="Build Status"></a>